 Those three chords are G, C, and D — three of the first chords you’ll learn as a guitarist.
 This particular version is in the key of G, although you can find arrangements in many different major keys.
 This arrangement is ideal if you want to try a little bit of fingerpicking or learn how to improvise a lead over a backing track.

 2. How Great Is Our God

 If you’re already a fan of contemporary worship guitar, you’ve probably heard “How Great is Our God.”
 At one point, it hit #1 on Billboard’s Hot Christian Songs list.
-It has won GMA Dove Award for Best Worship Song two times — once in 2006 and once in 2008.
+It has won GMA Dove Award for Best Worship Song twice — once in 2006 and once in 2008.
 “How Great is Our God” is something of a modern classic, and it’s frequently played in churches across the country.

 The song is written and performed by Chris Tomlin, one of the best-known contemporary Christian songwriters and performers.
 Check out this video of Chris Tomlin performing it live to hear the song.
 Though the lyrics to this song are fairly straightforward, it’s a powerful way to unite a Christian congregation in praise.

 That’s a major reason behind the song’s lasting success.
 Learning this song is a great idea for the new worship guitarist.
 Since it’s performed in churches all over the country, it’s one of the most easily-recognizable contemporary worship songs out there.

 Even if you’re fairly new to guitar, you shouldn’t have too much trouble playing this song.
 The chords are fairly straightforward –you just need to know C, Am, F, and G. Just like most other easy Christian songs on our list, there are no fast chord changes.

 If you’re very new to guitar and want to make sure you remember all the chords needed to play this song (and other guitar songs), you may want to get a chord chart.
 This way, you can easily refer to it if you need a reminder.